 - Do not place a towel or any clothes on top of the Solo sauna while turned on.

 - Do no stack the Solo domes or leave them folded until completely cooled.

 If any of the below apply to you, consult your physician prior to sauna use:

-- Medications - Individuals who are using prescription drugs should seek the advice of their personal physician since some medications may induce drowsiness, while others may affect heart rate, blood pressure and circulation.
-Diuretics, barbiturates and beta-blockers may impair the body’s natural heat loss mechanisms.
-Anticholinergics such as amitryptaline may inhibit sweating and can predispose individuals to heat rash or to a lesser extent, heat stroke.
+- Medications – Individuals who are using prescription drugs should seek the advice of their personal physician since some medications may induce drowsiness, while others may affect heart rate, blood pressure and circulation.
+Diuretics, barbiturates, and beta-blockers may impair the body’s natural heat loss mechanisms.
+Anticholinergics, such as amitriptyline, may inhibit sweating and can predispose individuals to heat rash or to a lesser extent, heat stroke.
 Some over-the-counter drugs, such as antihistamines, may also cause the body to be more prone to heat stroke.

 - Elderly – The ability to maintain core body temperature decreases with age.
 This is primarily due to circulatory conditions and decreased sweat gland function.
 The body must be able to activate its natural cooling processes in order to maintain core body temperature.
 If elderly, operate at a lower temperature and for no more than 15 minutes at a time.